MIROC-DOC/model_description/descript_files/d.4-time.md

 suppress computational modes.
 A semi-implicit method is applied to the gravitational wave term to make the $\Delta t$ larger (Bourke, 1988).

-### Time Integration and Time Filtering with the Leap Frog Method {#time-integration-and-time-filtering-with-leap-frog}
+### Time Integration and Time Filtering with the Leap Frog Method

 We use leap frog as the time integration scheme for advection terms and other dynamic terms.
 A backward difference of $2 \Delta t$ is used for